 Rule 4.07.
-Amendments The court in its discretion and on such terms as it deems just may at any time allow any summons or other process or proof of service thereof to be amended, unless it clearly appears that substantial rights of the person against whom the process issued would be prejudiced thereby.
+Amendments The court, in its discretion and on such terms as it deems just, at any time allow any summons or other process or proof of service thereof to be amended unless it clearly appears that substantial rights of the person against whom the process issued would be prejudiced thereby.

 Rule 45.03.
 Service A subpoena may be served by the sheriff, a deputy sheriff, or any other person who is not a party.
 Service of a subpoena upon a person named therein shall be made by delivering a copy thereof to such person or by leaving a copy at the person’s usual place of abode with some person of suitable age and discretion then residing therein and by tendering to the person the fees for 1 day’s attendance and the mileage allowed by law.
 When the subpoena is issued on behalf of the state of Minnesota or an officer or agency thereof, fees and mileage need not be tendered.

 624.04 Service of process on the Sabbath prohibited.
 Every service of legal process upon the Sabbath day, except in case of a breach or apprehended breach of the peace, or when sued out for the apprehension of a person charged with a crime, or where such service is expressly authorized by statute, is hereby prohibited.